Spinning Tops Candlesticks Pattern and Dojis Candlestick Patterns - How Can Spinning Tops Candlesticks and Doji Patterns on Forex Charts Be Traded

 The neckline is:

-- For an Downward Trend - The open of the previous candlestick that was plotted just before the spinning top
+- For a Downward Forex Trend - The open of the previous candlestick that was plotted just before the spinning top

 Below is an example of this Japanese charting techniques where this pattern has formed and how to trade it.
 On the trading chart below when the price moved above the neckline the reversal signal given by the spinning top candlestick was confirmed and this was a good point to exit the short sell trade.